ArctosDB/documentation-wiki/_how_to/How_To_Bulkload_Identifiers_Relationships.markdown

  - There are three required fields:<br><b>new_other_id_type</b> = [controlled vocabulary](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctcoll_other_id_type), if unsure which to use, choosing 'identifier' is safe)<br><b>new_other_id_number</b> = the value of the identifier, which can be an integer, string or a URL such as a GenBank record<br><b>new_other_id_references</b> = [controlled vocabulary](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctid_references), choose 'self' when adding in identifiers such as GenBank, otherwise a Relationship to another catalog record can be selected.

+ - There are three optional fields but it is best practise to include at least <b>issued_by</b>, which is the agent (person or organization) responsible for the identifier.
+The Agent must exist in Arctos.

 4. Once you have your file prepared then upload by clicking the <b>Browse</b> button.
 This will open a Finder or Explorer window; find and select your file, then click <b>Upload this file</b> button.